afireinside5976/christmaslights/website/docs/index.md

 ### Relays

 All of the relays are Solid State Relays (SSR).
 SSRs were used because they have no mechanical or moving parts and having greater reliability for being switched on and off frequently.

+Mechanical relays heat up from switching on an off.
+When done repeatedly, like during a song, the relay can actually over heat and self-destruct.

 ### FM Transmission